dianna-ai/dianna/README.md

 ## ONNX models
 <!-- TODO: Add all links, see issue https://github.com/dianna-ai/dianna/issues/135 -->

-**We work with ONNX!** ONNX is a great unified NN standard which can be used to boost reproducible science.
+**We work with ONNX!** ONNX is a great unified neural network standard which can be used to boost reproducible science.
 Using ONXX for your model also gives you a boost in performance!
-In case your models are still in another popular DNN format, here are some simple recipes to convert them:
+In case your models are still in another popular DNN (deep neural network) format, here are some simple recipes to convert them:
 * pytorch
 * tensorflow
 * keras
 * scikit-learn

-And here are how we created our models on the benchmark datasets:
+And here are links to notebooks showing how we created our models on the benchmark datasets:

 ### Images
 * Binary MNIST model